-First, some definitions: The device that sends the stream—such as a PC—is the DLNA server.
+First, some definitions for DLNA: The device that sends the stream—such as a PC—is the DLNA server.
 The device that receives the stream—such as an HDTV or something connected to the TV—is the DLNA renderer (I really hate that term; player or receiver would be much friendlier).
 Both devices must be on the same network.

 Setting up a DLNA server on Windows

-Assuming that your PC is running a current version of Windows, it can serve your media without additional software.
-Windows Media Player is, amongst other things, a DLNA server, but you have to enable it first.
+Assuming that your PC is running Windows 7 or higher, it can serve your media without additional software.
+Windows Media Player (WMP) is, among other things, a DLNA server, but you have to enable it first.

-But you have to set it up: In WMP 12, select Stream > Turn on media streaming from the menu bar at the top.
+In WMP 12, select Stream > Turn on media streaming from the menu bar at the top.

-This brings up the 'Media streaming options' dialog box, where you’re asked once again to Turn on media streaming.
-That brings you to another dialog box that allows you to control what devices on the network can receive the stream.
+This brings you to another dialog box that allows you to control which devices on the network can receive the stream.

-Don’t worry about that dialog box at the moment.
-Just click OK.
-You may want to return to it at another time.
+Don’t worry about this box at the moment.
+Just click OK at the bottom, but you may want to return to it at another time.

 You can also find DLNA servers for other operating systems, including Android, iOS, Mac OS X, and Linux.
 Consumer network-attached storage (NAS) systems almost always contain DLNA server software as well.

 Check your device’s home screen for music, pictures, and video options.
 When you select one of these, you’ll likely get a list of DLNA servers currently running on the home network.
 From here, you simply select the media file you want to stream.
 If you don’t see any DLNA servers, check the device manual for DLNA support.

 Things are much simpler with a Roku.
 Just download the Roku Media Player channel, and you’ll have clear and simple access to the media on your PC.